clarkdave/clarkdave.net/source/posts/2015/2015-02-19-historical-records-with-postgresql-and-temporal-tables-and-sql-2011.md

   SELECT start, lead(start, 1, '2015-01-20') OVER (ORDER BY start) AS end FROM generate_series('2015-01-10'::timestamptz, '2015-01-19', '1 day') start
 )
---- stuff
-LEFT JOIN subscriptions_with_history trials
-  ON trials.state = 'trial'
+SELECT dates.start, dates.end, ( SELECT count(*) FROM trial_subscriptions s,
-    AND tstzrange(dates.start, dates.end) && trials.sys_period
+  WHERE tstzrange(dates.start, dates.end) && s.sys_period ) as trials
 ```

 Although this works, you now have a different problem: you'll count the same subscription multiple times.
 This is because there'll be one record whose period ends at, e.g. `2015-01-15 15:00:00` and another whose period begins at `2015-01-15 15:00:00`, Which record should be counted?
-Technically, the subscription was in two states on the same day.
+The subscription was in two states on the same day.

-You could have some logic in place to get rid of duplicates, e.g. pick the most recent record in the case of multiples, but it's probably easier to stick with the `@>` operator which can only ever return one record for a given timestamp.
+You could have some logic in place to get rid of duplicates, e.g. pick the most recent record in the case of multiples, but for most purposes it's probably easier to stick with the `@>` operator which can only ever return one record for a given timestamp.

 ### On what date did a subscription change from state X -> Y

-Sometimes you'll want to know the date (in this case, the day, but it could be a month or anythign else) a subscription's state changed from `X -> Y`, e.g. `trial -> active`.
+Sometimes you'll want to know the date (in this case, the day, but it could be a month or anything else) a subscription's state changed from `X -> Y`, e.g. `trial -> active`.
 We'll call this the 'conversion date'.

 This can be done using a self join, with the join constraint being the upper bound of one record and the lower bound of the next.